xuankimtran/docs-1/pages/katalon-studio/new/what-is-new-79.md

 >
 > * To reuse Preferences from previous versions, refer to [this guide](https://docs.katalon.com/katalon-studio/docs/katalon-studio-preferences.html#import-preferences).

-* For a detailed list of enhancements and bug fixes, see [release notes](https://docs.katalon.com/katalon-studio/new/version-70.html).
 * See [what’s new in v7.8](https://docs.katalon.com/katalon-studio/new/what-is-new-78.html).

 ## Multiple enhancements enabled by Eclipse Platform upgrade